vincentrenais/interacReleaseRepoTest/ios-getting-started.md

 [InteracProximitySDK setAPIKey:@"<Interac Proximity API Key>"];
 ```

-Now that your SDK is instantiated, you need to configure it before you can launch it.
-The SDK provides some objects you need to create and pass to the launch method.
+Now that your SDK is instantiated, you need to configure it.
+The launch method expects some objects you need to create ahead of time.

+#### INPTheme

 - `INPTheme`: This object will define the customization of the SDK to fit your brand: